SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.01_Recent_Advances_in_Speech_Language_Models__A_Survey/Sec.03.Components.md

     \textbf{t}^{\text{out}} \sim \text{LM}(\textbf{t}^{\text{in}}, (E_t, \textbf{De}, E'_t)).
 $$

-To adapt the language model to generate speech, the original text tokenizer is changed to the speech tokenizers illustrated in section \ref{sec:speechencoder}.
+To adapt the language model to generate speech, the original text tokenizer is changed to the speech tokenizers illustrated in [Section.3.1](#31speech-tokenizer-语音分词器).
 $E_t \in \mathbb{R}^{|V_t| \times h}$ is thus changed to a speech embedding matrix $E_s \in \mathbb{R}^{|V_s| \times h}$, where $|V_s|$ represents the vocabulary size of the speech tokenizer.
 The output embedding matrix is also changed from $E'_t \in \mathbb{R}^{h \times |V_t|}$ to $E'_s \in \mathbb{R}^{h \times |V_s|}$.
 As a result, the language model in an SpeechLM is represented as